jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Consider someone labeled "Californian, female, Hispanic, college graduate, progressive, regional manager"—yet none of these captures what matters most to her: it is 2011, high-speed internet is finally widespread and she sells DVDs for a living.
 Today, we have no name for this identity that determines her future.
 This is but one example why, from power tools to smartphones, our technological choices not only shape what we can do, but who we should see in the mirror.

-**Book II—Mixed Ideological Politics:** Having established our technological identity, we must next liberate technology from any constraints.
+**Book II—Mixed Ideological Politics:** Having established our technological identity, we must next liberate our tool sets from ideological constraints.
 Today, we often reject useful tools simply because of their political or cultural associations—renewable energy is labeled "green," diesel trucks "red blooded American".
 These artificial divisions prevent us from combining technologies in optimal ways.

 Mixed Ideological Politics teaches how to evaluate tools based purely on their effectiveness in solving our real-life problems, from the cost of home heating to increased storm activity.
 This new political philosophy prevents any ideology from blinding us to any worthy technology.